Neoteroi/BlackSheep-Docs/docs/application.md

 their status code, using `int` keys; while user defined exceptions are mapped to handlers by their type.

+When an exception handler is registered for a type of exception, all subclasses are also handled by that handler.
+It is however possible to define a more specific handler for one of the descendant classes.

 ### Configuring exception handlers using decorators

 It is also possible to register exception handlers using decorators, instead